Timoses/vim-venu/docs/import.md

 Parses output of vim menu printing command and returns a list of menu dictionaries.

-Optionally takes menu command `menu_cmd` to use for printing vim menus.
+Optional argument `menu_cmd` controls which command is used to retrieve vim's native menu.
 By default, the value of `g:venu_native_menu_cmd` is used if provided, otherwise `amenu` is used.

-Note that returned menu dictionaries have different format than those used by V̂enu.
+Note that returned menu dictionaries have a different format than those used by V̂enu (see `venu#native#createVenuFromMenu`).
 Menu dictionaries returned by this function have these keys:

 - `name`: Name of the menu entry.
 It doesn't include right aligned text (provided by `desc`) or ampersand preceding the shortcut character (provided